K3imp/carry-bot/README.md

 ## Available commands
 - `!add` -  Adds [user] to the party.
 Must be a party leader to use this command.
 - `!create` - Create a new party as a leader. [bossName] must be a single word; additional arguments are treated as comments.
-- `!dissolve` - Dissolves the current party.
+- `!disband` - Disband the current party.
 Must be a party leader.
 - `help` - Displays all the available commands.
 - `!kick` - Kicks a user from your party.
 Must be a party leader.
 - `!list` - Lists all current parties in the server.